Dy-zaster/Artes-Arcanas/Docs/README.md

 # Laa MonoGame Client Modernization

-The legacy LAa client lives under `Original Pascal/Laa` and was written with Delphi 6.
-This repository now also contains an incremental rewrite that targets MonoGame + .NET 8 to give the project a maintainable and cross-platform future.
+This repository contains the MonoGame + .NET 8 rewrite of the LAa client.
+The historical Delphi sources have been removed from the tree to keep the codebase focused on the modern implementation.

 ## Repository layout

-- `Original Pascal/` – historical Pascal/Delphi sources for the client, server, and tooling.
-- `MonoGameClient/` – new .NET 8 solution that will host the MonoGame-driven client.
+- `MonoGameClient/` – .NET 8 solution that hosts the MonoGame-driven client.
 - `Docs/` – planning notes, architecture decisions, and migration status.
+- `Tools/` – legacy data extraction utilities kept in a separate solution.

 ## Technology stack